LCC-CIT/CS133JS-CourseMaterials/Labs/Lab03/CS133JS_Lab03_Instructions_Part1.md

   - Write a function named `checkForAPlus` that does the following:
      - Has a parameter for an exam score.
      - If the score is above 97, return "A+".
-   - In the .html file, call the function twice, once with a "hard coded" argument of 97 and then 98.
+   - In the .html file, call the function twice, first with a "hard coded" argument of 97 and then 98.
 Show results of both on the web page.
+The easiest way to show the results is to use `document.write`.

 3. Check for A+, A, A- &mdash;a multi-branching if statement